ohad-israeli/ohad-israeli.github.io/_posts/2020-04-28-time-series.md

         - "3000:3000"
 ```

 We can see that we have set Grafana on port 3000, so let's login on http://localhost:3000/.
-If you have being paying attention then you should see something like this:
+If you have been paying attention then you should see something like this:

 <figure>
     <a href="/assets/images/grafana_login.png"><img src="/assets/images/grafana_login.png"></a>